abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.rand and np.randn**

-!!!
-Info ""
 A number of functions are available in NumPy's `random` module to create `ndarray`s initialized with random values.
 For example, here is a 3x4 matrix initialized with random floats between 0 and 1 (uniform distribution):

 ```py
 np.random.rand(3,4)